- Home

 Better known as ‘the beauty berry’, this deciduous shrub sprouts clusters of pretty pink flowers in spring and summer, and when autumn rolls around, clusters of deep violet, bead-like berries appear on the purple-tinted leaves.

 Even after the leaves have fallen, the glossy berries remain, injecting colour and beauty into your garden well into winter.
-You can also cut the berry-laded branches to make striking flower arrangements for your home.
+You can also cut the berry-laden branches to make striking flower arrangements for your home.

 4. Pyracantha

-Because it’s evergreen, it guarantees your garden always has some colour, even in the drab winter months.
+Because it’s evergreen, it guarantees your garden always has colour, even in the drab winter months.
 In autumn, an abundance of bright red, deep orange, or vibrant yellow berries appear.
 The berries remain throughout winter, and frothy white blossoms take centre stage when spring arrives.

 Due to its dense, prickly stems, pyracantha also makes a great security fence.
 To find out more about growing pyracantha, check out this guide from the RHS.